Skip to contents

 link.arr.type = "big.arrow")

-getCirclize() facilitates the creation of visually striking and informative chord diagrams to represent shared clonal relationships between distinct groups within your single-cell data.
-By providing a flexible way to quantify and format clonal overlap, it enables researchers to effectively illustrate complex clonal connectivity patterns, which are crucial for understanding immune communication and migration.
+getCirclize() and vizCirclize() facilitate the creation of visually striking and informative chord diagrams to represent shared clonal relationships between distinct groups within your single-cell data.
+By providing flexible ways to quantify and format clonal overlap, they enable researchers to effectively illustrate complex clonal connectivity patterns, which are crucial for understanding immune communication and migration.